-Bend has some of best breweries in the United States, but most would agree that our wine culture is equally inspired.
-With award-winning local wineries, an array of sophisticated wine shops, candle-lit wine bars, and a number of citywide events that celebrate Oregon’s vintages, Bend has plenty to offer even the most selective oenophile.
+Bend has some of the best breweries in the United States, but most would agree that our wine culture is equally inspired.

+If you want to go straight to the source, check out a few vineyards in the area.
+Faith, Hope and Charity winery and vineyard is a true gem located in Terrebonne, Oregon, only a short drive from Bend.
+The vineyard and tasting room rests on 15 stunning acres where they are growing nine varieties of award-winning hybrid grapes.
 While you’re in the area, make sure to visit the Maragas Winery vineyard 25 miles north of Bend in Culver overlooking Smith Rock.
-They are open year round for tastings and tours.
-Maragas produced the first wine made entirely of Central Oregon grapes in 2009 which earned a silver medal in the prestigious San Francisco Chronicle Wine Competition.
+They are open year-round for tastings and tours.
+Maragas produced the first wine made entirely of Central Oregon grapes in 2009, which earned a silver medal in the prestigious San Francisco Chronicle Wine Competition.

 Of course, many of these wineries and tasting rooms are featured as Drinkable Diversions, part of the Bend Ale Trail, which takes you not only to wineries in the area but also to cideries, distilleries, and kombucha breweries in town.